Vupal/library_reading_room/README.md

 # Project: Library Reading Room

-Implementing a Library Reading Room Management System that includes features such as seat availability tracking, student entry and exit times, and seat management involves several steps within a System Development Life Cycle (SDLC) model.
+Implementing a Library Reading Room Management System that includes features such as seat availability tracking, student entry and exit times,booked and available seat show  and seat management involves several steps within a System Development Life Cycle (SDLC) model.
 I'll provide a brief overview using an Agile approach, as it is well-suited for projects with changing or evolving requirements.

 ## 1. Project Planning:
 •	Define the scope of the library reading room management system, outlining features such as seat availability tracking, entry and exit times, and seat management.